-All teams are required to complete the online profile and submission questionnaire will open in mid-November 2021.
+The online profile and submission questionnaire will open in mid-November 2021.
 Deadline to apply is January 16, 2022 (11:59 PM).
 The PI may complete this information or designate another member of the team as the lead member.
 Subsequent members of the team will be invited to join by the lead member through the application portal and must complete his or her profile.

 Every effort should be made to identify all team members prior to submitting the online proposal submission questionnaire.
 Additional team members may be added later.
 You will be asked to select from two tracks:

 Medtech Track: Teams will select Medtech Track if the subject technology is in the form of medical devices, diagnostics, medicines, vaccines, software, testing procedures and systems and is developed to solve a health/clinical problem and improve the quality of human life.

 Science and Engineering (S&E) Track: Teams will select S&E Track if the technology does not fit into the Medtech category.

 Requested information for each track is listed in the RFP.
 The I-Corps@Ohio Selection Committee will review each proposal submission to determine if it qualifies for I-Corps@Ohio funding.
 All teams will be notified of their status after the committee review is complete.
 Teams that are eligible for further review will be notified and required to complete an interview process with I-Corps@Ohio program representatives.
 All team members are required to be present for the interview which may be online or in person.